nic-obert/rusty-vm/oxide/devnotes/new copiler.md

 The new compiler will be remade from the start while keeping in mind the overall structure and requirements

+bitwise and logical operators often overlap completely. logical or:
+0000 bit and/logical and
+0001 =
+0000

+0000 logical or/bit or
+0001 =
+0001

+0000 bit not=
+1111 --> this can be interpreted as true because 1111 != 0000

+0000 logical not=
+0001 --> this can be interpreted as true because 0001 != 0000

+boolean literal true can be represented as 0001?
+0001 logical not =
+0000 --> correct false value

+0001 bit not =
+1110 --> which is still a truey value because 1110 != 0000

+because of this, bitwise not and logical not must not be the same operator.

+0000 xor
+0001 =
+0001

+0001 xor
+0011 =
+0010

+maybe xor should not be implemented for booleans? valid boolean values may be just 0001 and 0000? xor for normalized booleans 0001 and 0000 is equivalent to the != operator oxide should allow only normalized boolean literals, so this should be ok 1111 != 1110 = true, though normally, a strictly boolean value is either 0000 or 0001 however, the programmer may perform type casts from a numeric value to a boolean.
+Rust disallows casting from a numeric value to a boolean and the compiler suggests comparing the number with zero instead.
+1111(true) != 0000(false) = true
+0000(false) != 0000(false) = false
+0001(true) != 0000(false) = true

+this is a good strategy that prevents undesirable behaviors when casting numeric values to booleans. once again, Rust does things sensibly. preventing direct casts ensures that boolean values are always normalized, assuming the programmer didn't do some weird shit.

+bitwise not and logical not are not exactly the same because of this, either two different operands for bits are necessary, or truth value cannot be assumed to be the number 1. truth value must then be defined in reference to the false value 0.

 This new compiler will have support for multiple modules from the start.
 The module manager owns the source code
 It will also be necessary to implement namespaces.